dm03514/csv-aggregator/README.md

 csv-aggregator
 ==============

-A tool for combining csvs with possible different column names
+A tool for combining csvs with possible different column names.
+It is easy to create rules to change column names and merge data from multiple csvs.

 ***